Courses and Curriculum

 At Michigan, I regularly teach an undergraduate course on Social Dynamics aimed at freshman and sophomores.
 I have also taught various flavors of Research Methods at the undergraduate and PhD levels, as well as a PhD-level course on Statistical Modeling.

-In addition to my classroom teaching, I have taught a number of workshops on formal modeling in population research.
+In addition to my classroom activities, I have taught a number of methodological workshops on formal modeling in population research.
 I am the Principal Investigator on an R25 NIH grant to develop new curriculum in this area.
-As part of this effort, my team has developed an online community for health researchers.
-More details will be forthcoming in late 2018.
+As part of this effort, my team developed an online community for health researchers.